Relational Quadrilateralland Interpretation of CP^2 and Quotients: Conclusion

 Quadrilateralland's shape space is $\mathbb{CP}^2$ or some quotient of this by a discrete group.
 I considered this for plain and mirror-image identified choices of shapes, and for distinguishable and indistinguishable particles.
 In the case in which distinct particle masses do not naturally label the particles as distinct, the most Leibnizian shape space is Leib$(4,2) =\mathbb{CP}^2/S_4$.
 I have also explained how trianglelands and 4-stop metrolands occur within quadrilateralland; these correspond at the level of space to double collision configurations and collinear configurations.
 At the level of configuration spaces, they correspond respectively to $\mathbb{S}^2$'s or quotients and to $\mathbb{RP}^2$'s or quotients.
 I have also drawn attention to Kuiper's theorem as providing, in the present quadrilateralland context, the analogue of the 2 hemispheres of orientation separated by an equator of collinearity for triangleland and the codimension-1 embedding thereof into a surrounding Euclidean space.
 This paper was also the first to present details of the Jacobi K-coordinate study of 4-stop metroland and quadrilateralland, and of the structure of the set of mergers for 4-stop metroland and quadrilateralland.

 I identified the following coordinate systems as useful for the study of quadrilateralland.

 \mbox{ }

 1) Kuiper coordinates (a redundant presentation on $\mathbb{C}^3$).
 These consist of magnitudes of the 3 mass-weighted Jacobi vectors and the 3 inner products between these vectors.
-These are then physically interpreted as the three partial moments of inertia of the system and the three anisoscelesneses of Fig \ref{FigX}'s coarse-graining triangles obtained from the quadrilateral by striking out each Jacobi vector in turn.
+These are then physically interpreted as the three partial moments of inertia of the system and the three anisoscelesneses of Fig \ref{FigX}'s coarse-graining triangles (with one substituted for an arhombicness of a parallelogram in the H case) obtained from the quadrilateral by striking out each Jacobi vector in turn.
 These are closely related to triangleland's conformally-related flat space's parabolic coordinates: two partial moments of inertia and the relative angle between the two Jacobi vectors.

 \mbox{ }